Authenticate an application with Azure Active Directory to access Event Hubs resources

 Built-in roles for Azure Event Hubs

-Azure provides the following built-in RBAC roles for authorizing access to Event Hubs data using Azure AD and OAuth:
+Azure provides the following Azure built-in roles for authorizing access to Event Hubs data using Azure AD and OAuth:

 - Azure Event Hubs Data Owner: Use this role to give complete access to Event Hubs resources.